Huawei OOBE Redesign

 After printed and hanged all the screens on the wall, we realized there were many screens for Fingerprint.
 Although user will only focus on one field each time, we still thought user doesn't need to go through four-page transitions.

 We are inspired by how chatbot conversational flow loads contents without transit to another page, so user always has a context of previous content.
-We made password input, password confirmation and the short note on the same screen, just like how you fill out forms on web.
+We made password input, password confirmation and the short note on the same screen.
 So four screens became one.
-If we had more time, I would test how user respond to each version.
-We went with the one-screen version because it still kept user's attention on only one field, and overall less transitions can make it clear how many main steps they go through during onboarding.
+It turned out to be unnecessary because of the low possibilities to go back to the first input field, as well as the change to vertical scroll from horizontal scroll.

 User Testing & Iterations